leuzoe/hdec/README.md

 If not, have a look at its [project page](https://pypi.org/project/minimalmodbus/).

-It is assumed that you already have at least one Heidelberg Energy Control Box installed, that modbus wiring is ok and that you know the modbus ID(s).
+It is assumed that you already have at least one Heidelberg Energy Control Box installed, that Modbus wiring is ok and that you know the modbus ID(s).
+Don't forget to terminate the Modbus on the last box (see manual).

 ### Install the module
 ```